frankrowe/iso/js/lib/vex/docs/intro.md

 #### Including

-For the most common usage of Vex, you'll want to include following:
+For the most common usage of Vex, you'll want to include the following:

 ```html
 <script src="vex.combined.min.js"></script>